-Foreign exporters generally partner with local agents familiar with Uganda’s bureaucracy and business culture to distribute products.
+Foreign exporters generally partner with local agents who are familiar with Uganda’s bureaucracy and business culture to distribute products.
 As with other emerging markets, agent quality varies considerably, and foreign investors are encouraged to seek guidance from the American Chamber of Commerce in Uganda (AmCham) before interviewing several agents.
-See the section on “Using an Agent to Sell U.S. Products and Services” for more details.
+See the section on “Using an Agent to Sell U.S. Products and Services for more details.

 U.S. businesses also can enter the Uganda market through joint ventures with local or regional businesses.
 The joint venture approach allows U.S. firms to take advantage of local and regional expertise while sharing some of the risks with local firms.